 The challenge we face

-Responding to the pandemic:
+Responding to multiple crisis:

 Local financial pressures: